ehamiter/bookerics/README.md

-# Bookerics
+# `bookerics`

-> Bookmarks, but for Erics
+> bookmarks, but for Erics

-**Bookerics** is a modern, self-hosted bookmark manager that combines simplicity with powerful features.
+**`bookerics`** is a modern, self-hosted bookmark manager that combines simplicity with powerful features.
 Think of it as a personal alternative to [Pinboard](https://pinboard.in/) with intelligent tagging, automatic screenshots, RSS feeds, and seamless cloud synchronization.

 ![Screenshot](bookerics/static/images/screenshot.webp)